 Now based in Manchester, Leila enjoys a varied career comprising of performing, outreach and teaching.
 As an orchestral musician she has performed with many of the top orchestras across the UK.
 She maintains regular appearances as a chamber musician with recent highlights such as performing Poulenc’s Sextet for Piano and Winds at the Edinburgh Festival Fringe and being invited to perform for the Keswick Music Society.
 With a keen interest in promoting new music Leila has an ongoing collaboration with UnHeard – a collective of composers in Manchester – and is always seeking to commission and perform new music.
 Passionate about music outreach, this year – with Festivo Winds – Leila joined the roster of musicians at Live Music Now.
 Teaching plays an integral role in her musical life enjoys passing on her love of music and flute playing through her teaching posts.

 Kathryn has experience teaching harpists across a wide range of ages and abilities, both in a one-to-one setting and in larger scale workshops.
-Alongside her job as harp tutor at The Grammar School at Leeds, she has also worked with RNCM Young Harps, Junior Royal Northern College of Music, and Wakefield Music Services.
+Alongside her job as harp tutor at The Grammar School at Leeds and Wakefield Grammar School Foundation she has also worked with RNCM Young Harps, Junior Royal Northern College of Music, and Wakefield Music Services.
 She finds great joy in nurturing a love for the instrument and growth not just as a harpist but also as a musician.

 Graduating with First Class Honours from the Royal Northern College of Music in Manchester, Mollie Wrafter has been fortunate to experience a diverse range of musical opportunities and has shared the joy of teaching with others.
 Throughout her time at RNCM, she earned recognition for her violin performances, including notable achievements like the Norman George Violin Competition and the Nossek Prize for Chamber Music.